Australia's current National Terrorism Threat Level is PROBABLE.

-The National Terrorism Threat Level for Australia is PROBABLE.
-Credible intelligence, assessed by our security agencies indicates that individuals or groups have developed both the intent and capability to conduct a terrorist attack in Australia.
-The public should continue to exercise caution and report any suspicious incidents to the National Security Hotline by calling 1800 1234 00.
+Australia's National Terrorism Threat Level remains PROBABLE.
+Credible intelligence, assessed by our security agencies, indicates that individuals or groups continue to possess the intent and capability to conduct a terrorist attack in Australia.
+The public should continue to exercise caution and report any suspicious incidents to the National Security Hotline by calling 1800 123 400.
 Life-threatening situations should be reported to the police by calling Triple Zero (000).

 Federal, state and territory governments continue to focus on strengthening preventative efforts in partnership with industry and building Australia's social cohesion, together with the community.

 - Governments are working closely with communities to prevent terrorism, combat terrorist propaganda online and promote early intervention programmes.